 The Standing Committee is the executive arm of Synod, which performs the functions of the Synod between annual Synod meetings.
 It consists of 55 members, both clergy and lay people, and includes representation from each of the five diocesan regions.

-Standing Committee meets 10 times each year and is chaired by Archbishop Glenn Davies.
+Standing Committee usually meets 10 times each year and is chaired by Archbishop Kanishka Raffel.
 As the ‘Synod in Recess’, the Standing Committee’s minute book is laid on the table at the beginning of each Synod session and its report, including audited financial statements, is circulated before each session.

 Reports of the Standing Committee for the current and previous years can also be found below.